 Before I began my career as a Patient Advocate, I was with J&R Medical as a Territory Manager in Texas.
 After J&R was acquired by 180 Medical in 2018, I took over this new role.
-A typical day in the life for me involves a lot of communication in person and over email, phone, and text.
+A typical day for me involves a lot of communication in person and over email, phone, and text.
 I get to help find new ways for 180 Medical to touch more lives and improve existing relationships.

 My day-to-day also gives me a chance to sit down with people from all journeys of life, including patients with new spinal cord injuries, children and adults with spina bifida, and their families.
 I love getting to mentor them, offer helpful resources, and even talk to them about transitioning to life in a wheelchair or learning to use catheters.
 Ultimately, my role is one of encouragement and support in finding the right medical supplier for their needs.

 What do you love most about your job at 180 Medical?

 I love that I get to positively influence my community on a broader scale.
 I am now able to introduce my story to families and clinicians all across the country while also helping to educate on some of the challenges that families like mine may be facing.
 The ability to give back is something I’ve always wanted to do.
 Being a Patient Advocate for 180 Medical provides me with daily opportunities to do so, which is exciting!

 What drives me every day boils down to one word: HOPE.
 Hope is a very powerful motivator in our world, and it can mean a lot of different things for a lot of different people.
 There always seems to be at least one thing that people want to accomplish someday, and I love helping them find that hope.
 It can be something as simple as learning that even with a disability, they can still fly somewhere on a plane, play a certain sport, or drive a car.

 What’s something else on your own bucket list that you hope to accomplish?